dhes/ColonoscopyPolyp/input/pagecontent/index.md

   - no evidence of malignancy: true
   - note: E. COLD BIOPSY: RECTAL POLYPS X 2 #2

-This figure summarizes what we have discussed so far:
+Figure 1 illustrates what we have discussed so far:

+<span class="caption">Figure 1.
+Colonoscopy Polyp Information Model</span>

 ![](HighLevelInformationModel2.svg){: style="float:right; width:100%; height:auto"}

+### Putting It Together
-#### A Unified Report
+#### A Logical Data Model

-Now that we have a general idea of the type of information that we need to make our _surveillance colonoscopy_ decision, we will bring what we have together to prepare for the next step -- translating it into FHIR.
+Now that we have a general idea of the types of information that we need to make our surveillance colonoscopy decision, we will collect it all in preparation for the next step -- translating it into _FHIR_.
+FHIR® (Fast Healthcare Interoperability Resources) is an industry-standard medical information modeling system.
+More on this later.

 Merging the procedure and pathology reports together, we have: